mhanauer/SkillsCARETEWSExample/README.md

 testing = dat[-inTrain,]
 ```
 Here we are creating the cross validation method that will be used by CARET to create the training sets.
 Cross validation means to randomly split the data into k (in our case ten) data testing data sets and the repeated part just means to repeat this process k times (in our case ten as well).

+There are ten data sets.
+Then you make 9 the training and one the testing.
+Then you do this again, by making the next data set the testing and everything else the training.
+Do this as many times as the number parameter says often 10 times.
+Repeat means repeat this process ten times (when splitting the data into k data sets do this randomly ten times and repeat the process each time).
 ```{r}
 fitControl <- trainControl(
   method = "repeatedcv",